 Drain the water off before cooking.

-Remove thick stalks from methi leaves, wash and chop finely.
+If using fresh methi leaves, remove thick stalks, wash and chop finely.

 Cooking in Pressure cooker